 Get exclusive member benefits & effect social change.
 Join Today

-Symptoms of hypogonadism include:
+The symptoms of hypogonadism in a male include:

 Medications that may affect this test include:

-A testosterone test requires a blood sample.
+A testosterone test requires taking a blood sample.
 This involves the following steps:

 Written by: Janelle Martel